PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 06:34:20
+Last updated: 2024-04-06 06:34:53
-Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher